COGS108/Overview/COGS108-Syllabus.md

 ### What I should call you

-I should call you by your preferred name, with the correct pronunciation and any honorific or ponouns you choose.
-Please correct me (either in the chat, out loud on zoom, or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.
+I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
+Please correct me (either in the chat, out loud on zoom, or via email/Piazza after the fact...however you're most comfortable) if I ever make a mistake.